 The film has some well written patches – especially the speeches given to Alberta Watson in one sequence where she likens her marriage to swimming close to the shore and looking to the light of the lighthouse, or where she explains to Colm Meaney how she doesn’t need money to feel happy and loved.
 All of the cast give fine performances with Colm Meaney being solid and reliable as always and getting fine support from the underrated Alberta Watson.
 Graham Greene steals much of the film as an impassive comic sheriff.

 Adam Massey took nearly a decade to make another film.
-He subsequently made the ghost story The Intruders (2015) and the Found Footage horror Man Vs. (2015).
+He subsequently made the ghost story The Intruders (2015) and Man Vs. (2015), a copy of a wilderness survival reality tv show about a man facing a monster.